iraceka/iraceka/README.md

 ### 👋 Welcome

-I’m **Ira**, a 🎓 PhD student in **Computer Science** at Columbia University, advised by Prof. Baishakhi Ray and Prof. Gail Kaiser.
-I'm broadly interested in AI applications for code.
+I’m *Ira*, a PhD student in Computer Science at Columbia University 🎓.
+I am lucky to be advised by Professor Baishakhi Ray and Professor Gail Kaiser.

 - 🛡️ I've worked on AI for **security applications**, such as **vulnerability detection**.
 - 🐞 I've also explored **code reasoning for code-related tasks** -- specifically, investigating the techniques that underlie the ability of large language models to perform well on tasks like bug repair.